joembedded/LEO-Satellite-Viewer/README.md

 ![The Spacebees from Swarm](./docu/spacebee.jpg)

-_The Swarm network consists of ca. 150 'Spacebees', based on 'LoRa'_
+_The Swarm network consists of ca. 150 'Spacebees', IoT based on 'LoRa'_

 ![Astrocast](./docu/astrocast.jpg)

-_Astrocast (ca. 20 Satellites) has a very smart own technology with extrem low power_
+_Astrocast (ca. 20 Satellites) has a very smart own IoT technology with extrem low power_

 ![Starlink](./docu/starlink.jpg)